-- overseeing and monitoring progress in relation to the Group's diversity objectives and compliance with its diversity policy; and - ensuring best practice corporate governance.
+- overseeing and monitoring progress in relation to the Group's diversity objectives and compliance with its diversity policy; and - ensuring best practice corporate governance for a Company of our size.

 The responsibility for the day-to-day operation and administration of the Group has been delegated to the Chief Executive and the executive team.
 The Board ensures that this team is appropriately qualified and experienced.
 The Board is also responsible for ensuring that management's objectives and activities are aligned with the expectations and risks identified by the Board.